JaneliaSciComp/SongExplorer/README.md

 # Troubleshooting #

-* Sometimes using control-C to quit out of DeepSong does not work.
+* Sometimes using control-C to quit out of SongExplorer does not work.
 In this case, kill it with `ps auxc | grep -E '(gui.sh|bokeh)'` and then `kill -9
 <pid>`.
 Errant jobs can be killed similarly.